 Most investors won’t have much occasion to calculate beta for individual stocks, as those figures are readily available.
-However, there may be times when an investor will find it useful to crunch numbers themselves.
+However, there may be times when an investor will find it useful to crunch these numbers themselves.

 It’s important to understand that beta can be calculated over various time periods.
 Stocks can prove to be volatile over the short term but are generally stable over many years.
 For this reason, you may wish to calculate beta yourself to get a more precise answer.

 In some situations, you may prefer to calculate beta using a different benchmark.
 For example, you may believe that a stock with a heavy presence overseas is best judged against an international index instead of the S&P 500.